Ecotrust/madrona/docs/bookmarks.rst

 #.
 Avoid restructuring folder hierarchies unless absolutely necessary.
 #.
 Keep all the folders collapsed and features turned off in the initial doc.
 If, for some reason, you need to have a feature turned on by default, it should remain so for all subsequent revisions.
 #.
 Adding new layers is fine as long as their default state is OFF.
 #.
 Changing out datasets is fine as long as they keep the same name.
 E.g. if you add a new revised “Nesting Sites” folder, keep the name “Nesting Sites” consistent; don’t call it “Nesting Sites version 2”.
-And if you change the location of the "Site #12" don't rename it.
+And if you edit the geometry of the "Site #12" within that folder,  don't rename it to "Site #12a".
 #.
 Keep the names unique within each folder level.
 #.
-Avoid deleting content from the KML unless necessary.
+Think twice before deleting content from the KML.
 Someone may have used that data in a bookmark.

 The worst that can happen if you ignore these rules is that existing bookmarks may not restore the layer tree state in the expected way.